CF-Backlog/201D66/Notes04.md

 In an object variables are known as properties of the object, functions are methods of objects.

 Object are series of variables and functions that represent something.

+> input of a function reffered  to as argument